solenya-group/solenya/README.md

     }
 }
 ```
-Conceptually, that's all there is to it.
+That's the essence of it.
 However, a more complete example is here: [Play](https://stackblitz.com/edit/pickle-task-list)

 Keep things simple!
 Only write components if they need to manage their own state.
 In this case, we didn't need a sub component for an individual task.